pwwang/biopipen/docs/processes.md

         - `outfile:file`: The output file

     - **args**
-        - `n`: Top n lines.
+        - `n`   : Top n lines.
 You may use '-n' to skip last n lines.
+        - `pipe`: other piped command to modify the results

 !!! hint "pTail"